-a) consider the opportunities presented by existing or planned investment in infrastructure, the area's economic potential and the scope for net environmental gains; b) ensure that their size and location will support a sustainable community, with sufficient access to services and employment opportunities within the development itself (without expecting an unrealistic level of self-containment), or in larger towns to which there is good access; c) set clear expectations for the quality of the development and how this can be maintained (such as by following Garden City principles), and ensure that a variety of homes to meet the needs of different groups in the community will be provided d) make a realistic assessment of likely rates of delivery, given the lead-in times for large scale sites, and identify opportunities for supporting rapid implementation (such as through joint ventures or locally-led development corporations); and e) consider whether it is appropriate to establish Green Belt around or adjoining new developments of significant size respond to this opportunity.
-In particular, significantly larger population could be expected to retain and grow more and higher-order shops and services in the settlement Scope for environmental gains It is considered that the key scope for environmental gains is through the rejuvenation and regeneration of the town centre, and in the provision of flooding infrastructure, which the Strategic Flood Risk Assessment has identified provides the opportunity to delivery "betterment" to some existing areas within Capel and Paddock Wood.
-The masterplanning approach has also identified potential for net environmental gains, in terms of environmental quality, public accessibility, ecology and biodiversity.
+or plan econor sider the opportunities presented by existing need investment in infrastructure, the area's mic potential and the scope for net nmental gains; b) ensure that their size and location will support a sustainable community, with sufficient access to services and employment opportunities within the development itself (without expecting an unrealistic level of self-containment), or in larger towns to which there is good access; c) set clear expectations for the quality of the development and how this can be maintained (such as by following Garden City principles), and ensure that a variety of homes to meet the needs of different groups in the community will be provided d) make a realistic assessment of likely rates of delivery, given the lead-in times for large scale sites, and identify opportunities for supporting rapid implementation (such as through joint ventures or locally-led development corporations); and e) consider whether it is appropriate to establish Green Belt around or adjoining new developments of significant size signific to retai and se nd to this opportunity.
+In particular, cantly larger population could be expected in and grow more and higher-order shops ervices in the settlement It is con enviror and reg provision Strateg provide to som Wood. identified terms of ensidered that the key scope for immental gains is through the rejuvenation regeneration of the town centre, and in the sion of flooding infrastructure, which the gic Flood Risk Assessment has identified es the opportunity to delivery "betterment" he existing areas within Capel and Paddock.
+The masterplanning approach has also ited potential for net environmental gains, in of environmental quality, public sibility, ecology and biodiversity.